codurance/site/_posts/2017-10-09-functional-calisthenics.md

 Using existing functionality and High Order Function provided by your language stack becomes much easier.

 ## <a class="anchor" name="sideeffectsattheboundaries"></a><img src="{{ site.baseurl }}/assets/img/custom/blog/lambda_small.png" class="bullet-image">Side effects at the boundaries
-On the original named at the Top Level.
-The idea behind the change will only be clear on advanced FP.
+On the original was at the Top Level.
+We wanted to extend due to advance scenarios (but is standing on thin ice this reasoning)

 ### Description
 Side effects should only appear on the boundaries of your application.
 The guts of your application should have no side effects.